Comecon (band)

 Comecon was a Swedish death metal project founded in 1990.
-The band consisted of two guitarists, a drum computer and a session singer; a different one on each album.
-The debut album featured the Swede Lars-Göran Petrov, who was then dismissed from Entombed.
+The band consisted of two guitarists, a drum computer, and a different session singer on each album.
+The debut album featured the Swede Lars-Göran Petrov, who was dismissed from Entombed.
 Their second album was sung by Dutchman Martin van Drunen (Asphyx).
-German Marc Grewe, from Morgoth handled the vocals on their final album.
-All three albums were produced by Tomas Skogsberg.
+German Marc Grewe, from Morgoth, handled vocals on their final album.
+Tomas Skogsberg produced all three albums.